matrix-org/matrix-spec-proposals/proposals/4235-via-query-param-for-hierarchy.md

 The [/hierarchy](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv1roomsroomidhierarchy) endpoint should include `via` as query parameter which server can use in case requested room in not locally available on the server.

-Following change will stable the endpoint and allows clients to use this endpoint in more efficient manner, like:
+Following change will stabilize the endpoint and allows clients to use this endpoint in more efficient manner, like:
 1. Requesting the only part of sub-spaces hierarchy which is unknown the the client.
 2. Rendering the preview of space and it's children before joining the space.
 3. Since depth-first hierarchy responses can be costly, especially when reaching the end of the hierarchy, clients can